Rats Gone For Good! We Are Different!

 Those Most At Risk Include Children, Pregnant Women, The Elderly, and people Convalescing.

-Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like the flue.
+- Lymphocytic Choriomeningitis – Viral Meningitis that starts innocently like the flu.

 The Most Common Routes Of Transmission Include:

 - Biting – you, your children, family, pets, or livestock